 Coastal brown ants (Pheidole megacephala), also called big-headed ants, are a major nuisance ant species in Western Australia.
 They are an urban pest and are often seen in lawns and in brick paving which they tend to undermine.

-They are a relatively new species to Perth, having only been discovered in the early 2000s, but they have quickly become a problem for home and business owners alike.
+They are a relatively new species to Perth, but they have quickly become a problem for home and business owners alike.

-At Cottesloe Pest Control, we can provide effective treatment for coastal brown ants, big-headed ants, and other common pests.
+At Cottesloe Pest Control, we can provide effective treatment for coastal brown ants, and other common pests.
 Some of the benefits of our services include:

 If you’re concerned about coastal brown ants or other pests on your property, contact us today for a free quote on our pest control services in Perth.